 In recent years, an increasing number of BAcc students have opted to pursue internships overseas.
-In 2010, our students pursued internships in countries such as China, Taiwan, Hong Kong, India, Malaysia, United Arab Emirates, USA and Vietnam, working in MNCs such as UBS AG and AIA.
+In 2013, our students pursued internships in countries such as China, Hong Kong, India, Indonesia, New Zealand, Qatar, United Arab Emirates and USA, working in MNCs such as Credit Suisse and Deutsche Bank.

 These students who opt for overseas internships have the opportunity to gain both international exposure and training experience simultaneously.
 They also have the privilege to observe business environments beyond Singapore and understand business cultures in other countries.
 Such experiences help prepare students to be internationally mobile in their careers.

 The vibrant student life at SMU also offers a myriad of opportunities for students to develop both leadership and team player qualities.
 Students can accumulate more real-world experience from being actively involved in student activities; entrepreneurial pursuits; taking on prestigious competitions and/or volunteer work etc.